eclipse-iottestware/iottestware.coap/README.md

 First you need to make sure that alle the prerequisites are met.
 Especially you should make sure that you installed the [Eclipse Titan Core](https://github.com/eclipse/titan.core) properly.
 This includes setting the environment variables for Titan.

-Afterwards you simply running the *install.sh* script.
+Afterwards you simply run the *install.sh* script.
 It will load all dependencies and build the project.
 It will also run all existing test cases (optional: make the script executable if not already done):
 ```bash
 chmod +x install.sh
 ./install.sh